Get all the latest data for São Paulo

 Do banks lend to foreigners for homes in São Paulo in 2026?

-As of early 2026, some Brazilian banks do lend to foreigners for homes in São Paulo, but the key divider is usually residency status and local income documentation rather than nationality alone.
+As of 2026, banks can lend to foreigners for homes in São Paulo, but approval is much more realistic for buyers with CPF, residence status, local income and a Brazilian bank relationship.

 You can also read our latest update about mortgage and interest rates in Brazil.